About the Sony Alpha a7 II Kit

 - Manual Focus: When it is difficult to get the proper focus in auto focus mode, you can adjust the focus manually.
 This mode allows you to set the distance of a subject by rotating the focusing ring to achieve a sharp focus.

-feature lets you focus on your subject more quickly to prevent missing special
+Eye-Start AF: When the Eye-Start AF is turned on, the camera will start auto focusing when you look through the Electronic Viewfinder.
+This feature lets you focus on your subject more quickly to prevent missing special moments.

 AF (Auto focus) Area: You can select between 4 settings: